Simultaneous occurrence of sliding and crossing limit cycles in piecewise linear planar vector fields: Introduction and statement of the main results

 \item[(3)] Finally, suppose that $b_{11}^-\neq-b_{22}^-$.
 Then, $Z_{ \e}$ does not admit sliding limit cycle. \end{itemize} \end{mtheorem}

-\begin{remark} We recall that the parameters of the unperturbed system $Z_0$ satisfy $b < 0, c>0, d> 0, e>0$ and $a^2+ b c <0$.
-The inequalities on the parameters in the statement of Theorem \ref{t2} are related with the position of the fold points, the direction of the sliding vector field, and the dynamics of the trajectories of $Z_\e^{\pm}$ passing through the fold points. \end{remark}
+\begin{remark} We recall that the parameters of the unperturbed system $Z_0$ satisfy $b < 0, c>0, d>0, e>0$ and $a^2+ b c <0$.
+The inequalities on the parameters in the statement of Theorem \ref{t2} are related with the position of the fold points, the direction of the sliding vector field, and the dynamics of the trajectories of $Z_\e^{\pm}$ passing through the fold points.
+More precisely, the condition $b_{11}^-=-b_{22}^-$ is a necessary condition for the existence of sliding/escaping limit cycle for the perturbed system $Z_{ \e}$, the conditions $b v_1^-+ v_1^+ < 0, b v_1^-+ v_1^+ > 0$ is a necessary conditions for the existence of sliding, escaping region, resp., the conditions $a<0$ and $0<d+be$ provides that the visible fold point is upper of the invisible fold point.
+Besides then, the conditions involving $trace(C^-)$ and $\Gamma$ is related with the intersection of the trajectories through the points $y_{f_1}, y_{f_2}$ and $y_{f_3}$ with the transverse section $\Lambda$ by the fold point $y_{f_1}$.
+For more details see Section \ref{secao-ciclosliding} and Figure \ref{S1S2S3}. \end{remark}

 Theorem \ref{t2} is proved in Subsection \ref{secao-ciclosliding}